 From Longyearbyen we take you to our remote outposts in the wilderness.
 Let your arctic story begin!

 Basecamp Hotel has 16 rooms and can accommodate more than 40 people.
 Each room is individually decorated in traditional trapper style with driftwood, sealskin and slate.
 No two rooms are alike.
 In all our rooms there are comfortable beds and private bathrooms with showers.
 Our double rooms come with either two single beds or one double bed.
 In triple rooms we have bunk beds, in real trapper’s style.
 Double beds are by request only.
 Two of the rooms in Basecamp Hotel are suites, with separate bedrooms, lounge, and bathroom.
 From all the rooms you have a beautiful view over the town, towards the mountains surrounding the valley of Longyeardalen.

-Our single room has a single bed, private bathroom with shower, and wireless Internet connection.
-Breakfast and complementary coffee or tea are included in the price.
+Our single room in real trapper’s style has a single bed, private bathroom with shower, and wireless Internet connection.
+Coffee or tea are complimentary, and our tasty breakfast is included in the price.

 all year around

 Our twin rooms in real trapper’s style have either two single beds or a bunk bed, private bathroom with shower and wifi.
 Double beds are on request only.
 Enjoy our tasty breakfast and complimentary coffee or tea.